Sign Up for a Live Presentation

 - Understand the relationship between lifestyle and cholesterol

 - Use the new tools and resources to help you understand more about cholesterol and minimize your risk

 At Atlantic Medical Group, we not only provide excellent medical care, but also remain active in clinical research trials from which our current and future patients may benefit, as well as in the education of medical students and residents.
-Our participation in clinical trials, including studies sponsored by the National Institutes of Health, has helped expand treatment options for patients with high triglycerides and cholesterol.
+Our participation in clinical trials, including studies sponsored by the National Institutes of Health, has helped expand treatment options for patients with high triglycerides, cholesterol and lipoprotein(a).

 Quiz About Cholesterol

 Resources for Patients

 - What is Cholesterol?